 See a full Lyons Farmette wedding I’ve photographed.

 Sunrise Amphitheater is by far my favorite outdoor wedding ceremony site in Boulder!
 It’s accessible from May through October (until it snows), and you can drive right up there.
 The natural setting and views over Boulder are the perfect way to showcase this town we love to your guests.
-There are lots of beautiful spots for portraits right by the amphitheater, and also further up Flagstaff at Lost Gulch.
-Combine a ceremony here with a reception at Rembrandt Yard, Chautauqua Dining Hall, CU Koenig Alumni Center, or Riverside!

 The St Julien Hotel